crittermike/bluetrip/README.md

 BlueTrip CSS Framework
 =======================================

-A CSS Framework that fuses the best of Blueprint and Tripoli, among others.
+A CSS grid-based framework born from the best parts of other frameworks, now with a life of its own.

 USAGE
 -----